 SII SCR Coverage scenario testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios stressing the Company's material risks.
 A summary of the scenario testing results has been provided by risk category below and in each relevant risk category section above.
-The resulting SCR impact and SCR coverage reduction were in line with expectations, and none of the scenarios tested resulted in a breach of 100% of the SCR solvency Ratio.
-Two scenarios result in ratios below the Company's target SCR solvency ratio range (130% - 150%).
+Five out of eight scenarios fell below the company's 130% - 150% target range.
 No future management actions are assumed in any of the scenarios.